Locations:

 The condition has occupied Dr. Xu’s interest for several years.
 While reading thousands of CT scans and echocardiograms, he noticed MAC becoming increasingly prevalent, particularly in older patients.

-“MAC is a complex, diverse and multifaceted entity, but it has not been well researched,” he says.
+“MAC is a complex, multifaceted entity, but it has not been well researched,” he says.
 “There is no good system for describing it or assessing its severity, so it is too often underappreciated or simply ignored.
 However, MAC will be present whether we pay attention to it or not, so we should be more aware of MAC as an entity.”

 In 2016, a system for classifying MAC was proposed that based classification on the qualitative extent of calcification derived from parasternal short-axis echocardiographic imaging.